-7.8 The liquidity requirement required for each relevant currency in relation to HKSCC CP default is measured daily in accordance with a predefined stress testing policy, assumptions and procedures.
+- The liquidity requirement required for each relevant currency in relation to CP default is measured daily in accordance with a predefined stress testing policy, assumptions and procedures.
 As HKEX manages its liquidity funding at the HKEX Group level, the daily assessment covers a number of potential stress scenarios, including the default of the participant and its affiliates that generate the largest aggregate payment obligations across HKSCC, HKCC and SEOCH under extreme but plausible market conditions on a combined basis (such assumption being the same as the price movement assumptions used for the sufficiency of financial resources stress testing as described under Principle 4: Credit Risk).
 The daily assessment targets to cover the combined liquidity requirements of HKSCC, HKCC and SEOCH at a confidence level of at least 99% in a two-year look-back period.
-The assessment also considers the liquidity requirement associated with the default of Settlement Bank(s), custodian bank(s) and/or liquidity provider(s) at the HKEX Group level and the results are monitored at least monthly.

-7.9 The Cash & Derivatives Clearing Risk Management Department reports the liquidity stress testing results to HKSCC's senior management and the SFC on a daily basis.
-On a monthly basis, the Cash & Derivatives Clearing Risk Management Department reviews the liquidity stress testing model to assess the appropriateness of the assumptions, parameters and scenarios by analysing the latest local and international market dynamics, CP default events and new business initiatives.
+The assessment also considers the liquidity requirement associated with the default of Settlement Bank(s), custodian bank(s) and/or liquidity provider(s) at the HKEX Group level and the results are monitored daily. - 7.9 The Clearing Risk Management Department reports the liquidity stress testing results to HKSCC's senior management on a daily basis, to the SFC on a weekly basis, to the CRC on a monthly basis and to the ERiC and BRC on a quarterly basis. - 7.10 On a monthly basis, the Clearing Risk Management Department reviews the liquidity stress testing model to assess the appropriateness of the assumptions, parameters and scenarios by analysing the latest local and international market dynamics, CP default events and new business initiatives.
 This monthly review will be conducted more frequently when the market is unusually volatile or less liquid or when the concentration of positions held by CPs increases significantly.
 HKSCC performs an annual independent validation of the model.